50% OFF Selected Carpets | MANY OFFERS END TUESDAY Browse Here

 If your artificial grass has infill (which most do) then the answer is a firm ‘no’ as this is what creates that soft, cushioning feeling to the turf.
 It’s easy for a pressure washer to move (or even remove!) this and you don’t want to do anything to jeopardise the integrity of the turf.

 If your artificial lawn doesn’t have infill, then you can use a pressure washer.
-However, we recommend using the widest-angle tip you have, spraying at a shallow angle to help prop the fibres up, and most importantly, keeping the tip of the wand at least 30 cm (12 inches) from the turf to make sure you’re looking after your artificial grass.
+However, we recommend using the widest-angle tip you have, spraying at a shallow angle to help prop the fibres up, and most importantly, keeping the tip of the wand at least 30cm from the turf.

 You now know the best way to clean artificial grass, and as you can see, cleaning and caring for artificial grass is easy!
-If an artificial lawn sounds like something you’d like for your garden, find out more about the benefits of artificial grass, how to lay artificial grass on concrete, or discover our other range of care guides for vinyl, carpet and more.
+If an artificial lawn sounds like something you’d like for your garden, why not find out more about the benefits of artificial grass or how to lay artificial grass on concrete, then pop into your local Tapi store to view samples of our artificial grass collection and speak to our floorologists about transforming your outdoor space.